Thandai Kheer Recipe

-Try a few more creamy and absolutely mouth-watering kheer recipes
+Try a few more creamy and mouth-watering kheer recipes: Orange Kheer, Sabudana Kheer, Makhana Kheer, and Paneer Kheer.

 Ingredients

-Dried Nuts & Fruits – Add slivered almonds, pistachios, cashew, or raisins to make it even richer.
+- Dried Nuts & Fruits – Add slivered almonds, pistachios, cashews, or raisins to make it even richer.

 How To Make Thandai Kheer